cmentel/TypeScript/README.md

-# Minecraft Steve (Team-13)
+# Typescript Projects

 # Installation guide
   Download the zip file and unzip the file.

 # Setting up the enviornment
-  Go to folder Team-13/grade-nope then run 'npm-install' to install all the packages in the grade-nope folder.
+  Go to folder grade-nope then run 'npm-install' to install all the packages in the grade-nope folder.

   Instructions to see the frontend: